 Well, we didn’t know what we were doing for a start, so that was the main problem.
 Although we had no alternative ideas for any kind of celebration of life ceremony, we knew a traditional church service was not appropriate.
 I had the job of contacting the local vicar who had been assigned to us and asking him if he would mind very much not mentioning God, or Jesus, or a belief in the resurrection … or anything really.
 He took me at my word, and from what we can hear on the video, he literally just read out some verses from the Bible that I had identified as not too dreadful (“In my Father’s house there are many rooms” seemed good for an estate agent) but there was no sermon as such.
 My brother, as unfamiliar with funerals as I was (I had never attended a funeral at that point, much less organised one) thanked everyone for attending, and expressed our appreciation for all the flowers.

 A friend of my father’s had asked if she could say a few words, and she read a poem on the nature of friendship (see below).
 That wasn’t too bad – but then it was the end, the curtains closed, and the organist played something solemn but non-descript.
 I don’t recall us being asked to choose any particular music.
 The whole thing had taken no more than about ten minutes.
 We sat there.
 No one else got up behind us so we sat there some more.
 The vicar left and then came back and hovered near us for a bit.
 Eventually the funeral director came towards us and stood respectfully waiting for us to stand.
-The organist played another piece, and on the video you can see my mother, my brother and me all exchanging glances and whispering about whether we should leave yet.
+The organist played another piece, and on the video you can see my mother, my brother, sister and me all exchanging glances and whispering about whether we should leave yet.
 Finally, the funeral director motioned for us to go and we shuffled out, aware that we had made a mistake in staying so long for no particular reason.
 That wasn’t great, I must say … but then no one had thought to mention that we would need to leave first.

 He wasn’t perfect